zwiebert/tronferno-mcu/docs/ftron_data_format.md

 Explaining Group and Member nunber
 ==================================
-The central unit uses group/member numbers to control shutters independly.
+The central unit uses group/member numbers to control shutters independently.
 The central unit 2411 lets you configure 7 groups each having up to 7 members.
 You can assign multiple motors to a single Group/Member combo, but not one motor to multiple Group/Member combinations.
-So group=1 member=1 could address all windows in a room if you want.
-But group=1 member=1 and group=2 member=1 cannot address the same motor.
+So group=1/member=1 could address all windows in a room if you want.
+But group=1/member=1 and group=2/member=1 can never address the same motor.

 Explaining the Device ID